Top 7 Best Solar Companies in Maryland (2023 Reviews)

 The Free State is at the forefront of the solar revolution, and it seems many of its incentives will stick around for 2023 — with one exception.

 Funds for Maryland’s Energy Storage Income Tax Credit for solar batteries have run out as of September 2022 and at this time it doesn’t seem like it will be extended.
 However, the Biden Administration created a 30% federal tax credit for solar energy storage as part of the Inflation Reduction Act, so Maryland residents will still be able to claim these funds as tax credits.

 All of the other solar incentives in Maryland should stick around throughout 2023.
 However, it’s worth noting that many states — including California — are beginning to roll back their net metering programs.
 We can’t help but anticipate that Maryland may do the same at some point, so we recommend installing solar panels in Maryland sooner rather than later to capitalize on these benefits.

 At EcoWatch, we’re happy to get questions about the process and costs of getting rooftop solar from Maryland residents.
 Below are some of the questions we see most often, along with our responses.
 If you have specific questions that aren’t answered here, reach out to our team of solar experts at email@example.com.

 There is no Maryland solar tax credit for panel installations, but there is a tax credit available for installing a solar storage system such as a solar battery.
-Additionally, all U.S. homeowners are eligible to receive the federal solar tax credit, worth 26% of total installation costs.
+Additionally, all U.S. homeowners are eligible to receive the federal solar tax credit, worth 30% of total installation costs.

 Through market research and data from top solar companies, we found the average price of solar in Maryland to be $2.77 per watt.
-This means a 5-kW system would cost $13,867 ($10,261 after the federal tax credit), and a 10-kW system would cost $27,733 ($20,523 after the tax credit).
-These figures do not include the $1,000 residential clean energy rebate offered by the state of Maryland.
+This means a 5 kW system would cost $13,867 ($9,707 after the 30% federal tax credit), and a 10 kW system would cost $27,733 ($19,413 after the tax credit).